FacultadDeIngenieria/prog2/classes/generics/presentation.md

 public class Main {
     public static void main(String[] args) {

+        //If your declared Type is String,
-        //You can only pass a String or subclass of String, as an argument Box<String> box = new Box<String>("Hello");
+        //You can only pass a String or subclass of String as an argument Box<String> box = new Box<String>("Hello");

         //It is not necessary to cast, because getElement returns String